ivandrag/zentale-android/README.md

 If you want to try the app, you can download it from this [Google Drive Link](https://drive.google.com/file/d/10hb6Zcy_XEyWcBH-1bNa2FtObnJlkAeq/view?usp=sharing).
 Currently, the app is not available on the Play Store, but you can download it from the above Google Drive link.

+### Known issues

+* Sign in with Google is not working on One Plus devices.

 ### How it works

 1. The user takes a photo of a toy or adds a photo from the gallery.